-Father of five, avid reader, software engineer with pen and paper and still madly in love with my high-school sweetheart.
+Father of five, avid reader, maker of software with paper and pencil.
+Still in love with his high-school sweetheart.

-You read the short summary, jump to now if you want to read what I’m doing right now or continue below if you like autobiographies.
+You got the summary, jump to now if you like to read what I’m doing right now or continue below if you like autobiographies.

 Born in Croatia, moved to the Netherlands when I was eight.
-It's there where I found the two loves of my life in high-school.
-My wife and programming.
+Soon in high-school I found the two loves of my life, computers and my wife.

-After highschool I did the first year of computer-science but was left unimpressed.
-Outdated materials presented with little enthusiasm.
-I dedided to switch it up and change to Criminology.
+After high-school I finished the first year of computer-science but was left disappointed.
+Outdated materials presented with little enthusiasm for the craft.

-It was time to start my professional life.
-During my study I had a job as a web developer.
-Together with Wouter and Joeri, we decided to start our own web studio, focussed on quality.
-Bread & Pepper (2009), a software agency which builds simple to use software products was born.
-We started small, just paying each other four-hundred euro each month, doing small websites for local commerce.
+Enough playing around, it was time to start my professional life.
+During my college days I had a job as a web developer and that's where I met Wouter and Joeri.
+Wasn't long before we decided to start our own web studio.
+Bread & Pepper (2009) was born.

-Each client was small step upwards.
-As clients got bigger, revenue increased and we could allow ourselves to do our own projects in between the client work.
+Each client was a small step upwards.
+As clients got bigger, savings increased and we allowed ourselves to do fun projects in between client work.
 Save money, take a week off, save more money, take a month off.
 Rinse and repeat.

-After three years, Gibbon got acquired by Degreed (2016), we had the same vision and they could use more talent to accomplish it.
-Or, we were great at product, but were terrible at selling it.
-Degreed filled that skill gap.
+After three years, Gibbon was acquired by Degreed (2016).
+We had the same vision and they could use more talent to accomplish it.
+We also learned that we excelled in building a product, but were bad in selling it.
+Degreed never had that problem.

-Hi!
-My home is my h(e)aven.
-I love being at home, playing games with my kids or being in my attic, typing away at the computer.
+I just love being at home, playing games with my kids or being in the attic behind my computer.

-I also love to read, mostly non-fiction about history, biographies or books on computing (see books).
+I also love, love, love to read.
+Mostly non-fiction about history, biographies or books on computing (see books).